vmware-archive/graphite-nozzle/README.md

 | HttpStartStopResponseTime | HTTP response times in milliseconds | Timer |
 | HttpStartStopStatusCodeCount | A count of each HTTP status code | Counter |

 For all HTTPStartStop Events, the hostname is extracted from the URI and used in the Metric name. `.` characters are also replaced with `_` characters.
 This means that, for example, HTTP requests to `http://api.mycf.com/v2/info` will be recorded under `http://api_mycf_com` in the Graphite web UI.
 This is to avoid polluting the UI with hundreds of endpoints.

+Also note that 2 HTTPStartStop Events are generated per HTTP request to an application running in Cloud Foundry. graphite-nozzle will only increment the StatusCode counter for the HttpStartStop Events where `PeerType` == `PeerType_Client`.
+This is in order to accurately graph the incoming HTTP requests.

 ### ValueMetric